Ammoh-Moringa/pitches/README.md

 ## AMOS KIPROTICH

 ## Description
 This is a pitch application or website that allows a user to view pitches in any category shown.
-Also, a user can comment on a pitch in any category and vote in any catecory for the pitch a user likes and a user can also create a pitch for any category they want to create in.
+Also, a user can comment on a pitch in any category and vote in any category for the pitch a user likes and a user can also create a pitch for any category they want to create in.

 ## Prerequisites
 You need the following to start working on this project: On your local systems;